Executive Session on Community Corrections (2013-2016)

 - Sandra Susan Smith, Associate Professor, Department of Sociology, University of California Berkeley

-- Amy Solomon, Senior Advisor to the Assistant Attorney General, Office of Justice Programs, United States Department of Justice
+- Amy Solomon, Senior Advisor to the Assistant Attorney General and Co-Chair, Federal Interagency Reentry Council Staff Working Group, Office of Justice Programs, United States Department of Justice

 - Wendy S. Still, Chief Adult Probation Officer, San Francisco Adult Probation Department